ogxd/gxhash/README.md

 > **Warning**
 > Other platforms are currently not supported (there is no fallback)

+## Security
+### DOS Resistance ✅
+GxHash is a seeded hashing algorithm, meaning that depending on the seed used, it will generate completely different hashes.
+The default `HasherBuilder` (`GxHasherBuilder::default()`) uses seed randomization, making it any `HashMap`/`HashSet` using it DOS-resistant, as no attacker will be able to predict which hashes may collide without knowing the seed used.
+### Multicollisions Resistance ✅
+GxHash uses a 128-bit internal state (and even 256-bit with the `avx2` feature).
+This makes GxHash [a widepipe construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction#Wide_pipe_construction) when generating hashes of size 64-bit or smaller, which had amongst other properties to be inherently more resistant to multicollision attacks.
+See [this paper](https://www.iacr.org/archive/crypto2004/31520306/multicollisions.pdf) for more details.
+### Cryptographic Properties ❌
+GxHash is a non-cryptographic hashing algorithm, thus it is not recommended to use it as a cryptographic algorithm (it is not a replacement for SHA).
+It has not been assessed if GxHash is preimage resistant and whether how likely it is to be reversed.

 ## Benchmarks
 Displayed numbers are throughput in Mibibytes of data hashed per second.
 Higher is better.